 In addition to the clinical benefits, these templates have advantages for research and education.
 For researchers, these report templates capture information in a uniform, easily extracted format that facilitates clinical, translational and health services research.
 Educators find these templates can help trainees learn the important elements of reports in each subspecialty area and encourage the proper use of radiology terms, such as those found in RadLex™.

-Beginning in 2009, 12 RSNA template development subcommittees—comprising over 100 experts—created 68 radiology report templates in collaboration with more than a dozen radiology subspecialty organizations.
-A radiology vendor forum attracted 12 companies who demonstrated their radiology reporting software and learned how they can incorporate the new templates into their systems.
+Beginning in 2009, twelve RSNA template development subcommittees—comprising over 100 experts—created 68 radiology report templates in collaboration with fourteen subspecialty organizations.
+A radiology vendor forum attracted a dozen companies who demonstrated their radiology reporting software and learned how they can incorporate the new templates into their systems.
 These vendors will continue to be engaged through the RSNA IHE platform.
 There are now more than 100 templates available in the RSNA template library.

 The following publications have been authored by the committee and its members: